commercialhaskell/stack/doc/tutorial/locations_used_by_stack.md

     -a---          25/02/2022 11:39 PM              9 msys2-20210604.installed
     ~~~

-While we're talking about paths, to wipe our Stack install completely, here's
+While we are talking about paths, to wipe our Stack install completely, here is
 what typically needs to be removed:

 1. the Stack root folder (see `stack path --stack-root`, before you uninstall);